 Here are 5 fun ways to celebrate Earth Day with your family!

-- Take a hike (or just a walk) – It seems like a no-brainer, but being out in nature is a sure-fire way to appreciate the beauty of our planet!
-Whether it’s a walk around your neighborhood, a local park or a more scenic mountain trek, your family can enjoy the scenery, as well as each others’ company!
+It seems like a no-brainer, but being out in nature is a sure-fire way to appreciate the beauty of our planet!
+Whether it’s a walk around your neighborhood, a local park or a more scenic mountain trek, your family can enjoy the scenery, as well as each other’s company!

-- Eat plant-based meals for the day – Eating your fruits and veggies is not just good for your health; it’s good for Earth’s health, too.
-Even if it’s only for one day of the week (hello #meatlessmonday), skipping the meat and animal byproducts can significantly reduce carbon dioxide emissions, conserve water (it takes 2,400 gallons of water to product a single pound of meat!), and free up our land and resources (30% of Earth’s land mass is used to raise animals to eat.)
+Eating your fruits and veggies is not just good for your health; it’s good for Earth’s health, too.
+Even if it’s only for one day of the week (hello #meatlessmonday), skipping the meat and animal byproducts can significantly reduce carbon dioxide emissions and conserve water.
+It takes 2,400 gallons of water to product a single pound of meat!
+This frees up our land and resources.
+30% of Earth’s land mass is used to raise animals to eat.
 Despite the fear of the unknown, cooking a meal without meat or dairy is extremely easy!
 There are so many recipes out there that even the pickiest of eaters will still enjoy, we promise!

 Spending some extra special time with your family, no matter what you’re celebrating, doesn’t have to be difficult, expensive or extravagant.
 The memories you make are priceless and will last a lifetime!
 Happy Earth Day!